Fabi303/sysmlv2tool/README.md

 # sysmlv2-tool

-A standalone Java command-line tool to **validate**, and **render views** or **render diagrams** from SysML v2 files to puml — using the OMG Pilot Implementation directly.
+A standalone Java command-line tool to **validate**, and **render views** or **render diagrams** from SysML v2 files to puml, svg or png — using the OMG Pilot Implementation directly.
 No API server, no Jupyter, no network required.

 Since I am by no means a java developer, this codebase is heavily vibecoded, sometimes with focus to